haskell/core-libraries-committee/README.md

 ## Contacts

-Members of the public are suggested to contact CLC primarily via this issue tracker.
+Members of the public are suggested to contact CLC primarily via [this issue tracker](https://github.com/haskell/core-libraries-committee/issues).
 As a secondary medium with more limited visibility one can use a mail list core-libraries-committee at haskell dot org
 ([public archives](https://groups.google.com/g/haskell-core-libraries)).

 ## `base` package

 The primary responsibility of CLC is to manage API changes of `base` package.
 The ownership of `base` belongs to GHC developers, and they can maintain it freely without CLC involvement as long as changes are invisible to clients.
 Changes which affect performance or laziness and similar are deemed visible.
-Documentation changes normally fall under GHC developers purview, unless significant ones (e. g., adding or changing type class laws).
+Documentation changes normally fall under GHC developers purview, except significant ones (e. g., adding or changing type class laws).
-See more on the topic in `PROPOSALS.md`.
+Proposals to change the API of the `base` package are managed by the process, described in [`PROPOSALS.md`](https://github.com/haskell/core-libraries-committee/blob/main/PROPOSALS.md).

 ## PVP

 CLC (jointly with Hackage Admins) maintains [Haskell Package Versioning Policy](https://pvp.haskell.org/).
 Minor changes (fixing typos, clarifications, recommended practices) can be approved by CLC vote, while bigger, potentially breaking changes require agreement from Hackage Admins as well.
+Proposals should be raised at [PVP issue tracker](https://github.com/haskell/pvp/issues).

 ## Core Libraries

-As a collective entity CLC owns, but does not maintain so-called Core Libraries:
+As a collective entity CLC owns, but does not maintain, so-called Core Libraries:

 * `array`,
 * `bytestring`,